 www.mbci.com

 We want to preserve our log home for many years to come.
-Choosing the right stain and sealant is essential for years of maintenance free finishing.
-Having spent a lot of time researching different companies and their products, we came across Sansin.
+Choosing the right stain and sealant is essential for years of maintenance-free living.
+We are currently restoring the Green Log Home and Dream House Log Cabin with Sashco Transformation Stain.
+Our original stain and caulk, made by Sansin, failed prematurely.
+After having spent a lot of time researching different companies and their products, we chose 'Sashco Transformation' to restore and bring the beauty back to our cedar log home.

 Pella Windows will play a major part of our ecological green log home.
 They will be used to demonstrate to the audience how proper insulation, through the selection of energy efficient windows will save money by lowering heating and cooling bills.
 Thereby ultimately reducing energy consumption and minimizing waste and pollution derived from the burning of fossil fuels.